alex0077-git/Ai-Interview-Coach/README.md

 * **Technical** — DSA, System Design, Domain knowledge.
 * **HR** — Behavioral and soft skill questions.
 * **Mixed** — Combination of both.

+### ⏱️ Time-Based Interview Sessions
+* Choose interview durations such as **5, 10, 15, or 20 minutes**.
+* AI continues asking questions until the selected time expires instead of using a fixed number of questions.
+* If a question is asked before the timer ends, candidates are allowed to complete their answer without interruption.

 ### 🤖 AI Answer Evaluation
 * Scores answers on a scale of **0–10**.